 Requirement for EV capable charging stations.

-At least 20 percent of the total number of parking spaces required by subsection (g) shall be made EV capable.
+At least 20 percent of the total number of parking spaces proposed to be provided shall be made EV capable.

 Electrical panels labeled “EV capable” shall be provided at each parking space.

-Residential subdivisions of fifteen or more dwelling units, subject to the open space and recreation facilities requirements of Article XIII of this chapter, shall provide at least one parking space with an EV charging station and one parking space with EV capable infrastructure at all common areas where parking is provided.
+Residential subdivisions of fifteen or more dwelling units, subject to the open space and recreation facilities requirements of Article XIII of this chapter, that provide parking shall provide at least one parking space with an EV charging station and one parking space with EV capable infrastructure at all common areas where parking is provided.

 At least one EV charging station shall be installed in a parking space that is ADA compliant.
 This space shall be in addition to whatever ADA spaces are otherwise required on the site.